fherrerao/Math-magician/README.md

 # Math Magicians

-> Math Magicians is my first React Project.
-The objective is to understand how React works.
+> Math Magicians is my first React project.
+The goal is to understand how this framework works.
+I used React Router to interact between the different tabs of the project.
+Use of `calculate.js` and `operator.js` files for calculator logic.
 >
 ![calculatorImage](https://user-images.githubusercontent.com/91301423/153205643-cc65174b-3d9a-43e2-81bf-d66c85312fea.png)